tlahin/roger_skyline_1/README.md

   You can change the default values in `/etec/portsentry/portsentry.conf` on lines 61 and 62, but it's not recommended. (see `/etec/portsentry/portsentry.conf` lines 49-58).

-  Then editing portsentrys configuration in `/etc/portsentry/portsentry.conf` line 113 onwards, we block UDP/TCP scans, by changing both number options from 0 ("Do not block UDP/TCP scans") to 1 ("Block UDP/TCP scans").
+  Then editing portsentrys configuration in `/etc/portsentry/portsentry.conf` line 113 onwards, you need to block UDP/TCP scans, by changing both number options from 0 ("Do not block UDP/TCP scans") to 1 ("Block UDP/TCP scans").

     BLOCK_UDP="1"
     BLOCK_TCP="1"

-  We opt for a blocking of malicious persons through iptables.
-First we comment our current "KILL_ROUTE" and uncomment the line compatible with iptables: `KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"`.
+  I opt for a blocking of malicious persons through iptables.
+First I comment my current "KILL_ROUTE" and uncomment the line compatible with iptables: `KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"`.

   You can check that you only have 1 "KILL_ROUTE" active with a command: `cat /etc/portsentry/portsentry.conf | grep KILL_ROUTE | grep -v "#"`.